frivoal/wpt-docs/docs/_appendix/github-101.md

     this by using a pull request.
 In a browser, open the GitHub page for your forked repository: **https://github.com/username/web-platform-tests**.

+    **Note**: Pull Requests are not an integral part of git, so do not look for them in the command line interface.
+The git concept is only the branch.
+A pull request is just putting that branch somewhere other people can see it, and asking someone to look at it and merge it if appropriate.
+GitHub has simply integrated that workflow as a convenience feature in their issue tracker.

 3. Now create the pull request.
 There are several ways to create a PR in the GitHub UI.
 Below is one method and others can be found on [GitHub.com][github-createpr]